Uruguayan Segunda División

 The Segunda División Profesional is the second division of professional football in Uruguay, established in 1942.
 The league is sometimes referred to as Primera B. In 1942, the Segunda División was established to replace the amateur Divisional Intermedia, establishing a professional league for lower divisions in Uruguay.

 The most successful clubs are Fénix and Sud América with seven titles.
-The current champion is Racing.
+The current champion is Albion.

 Format

 After 1994, the competition was divided in two stages, called the Opening Championship (Torneo Apertura) and Closing Championship (Torneo Clausura), with a two-legged play-off between the best 4 teams in the aggregate table, not counting the champion and the runner-up who are promoted directly.